Appendix C — Appendix for Chapter 28

 Figure C.2: Scatter plots of random samples from a bivariate normal distribution with different correlation coefficients

-In Figure C.3, we plot the contour plots of bivariate normal distributions that have different correlation coefficients.
+In Figure C.3, we plot the contour plots of the bivariate normal distributions that have different correlation coefficients.
 The contour plots show the level curves of the bivariate normal distribution for different values of \(\rho\).
 Figure C.3 shows that as \(\rho\) gets larger in absolute value, the contours stretch along the line \(y=x\) or \(y=-x\).

 # Create a 2x2 subplot for the plots